nagyistge/jmeter-graphs/README.md

 | 1406194244000 |         20 |
 ```

 Which show us the time period the throughput per second occurred.
 In one second we have 15, whilst the next second returns 25.

-##TODO
-* graph response codes

-## License
-Copyright © 2014 Adrian Lewis.
-Distributed under the Eclipse Public License.